Hotel Bristol (Copenhagen): Later occupants

 After the closure, the building became the new headquarters of Absalon, an insurance company founded in 1909, and changed its name to Absalons Gård (en.
 House of Absalon).
 Later the newspaper Aktuelt was based there.

 Architecture

 The three-wing building is constructed in red brick with granite rustication on the ground storey.
 The most distinctive feature of the building is its tower which stands 50 metres tall and is capped by a copper roof.

 Trotsky and Hotel Bristol

 Hotel Bristol provided Leon Trotsky with an alibi following his 1936 Show Trial.
 Trotsky was accused of plotting against Joseph Stalin at the cafe of the Bristol in Copenhagen where E. S Golzman confessed to meeting both him and his son Sergei Sedov.
 Danish newspapers could afterwards report that the hotel had been closed since the fire in 1917.
-The details have been laid out in 'Leon Trotsky and the Hotel Bristol That Never Was', chapter 9, in High Times at the Hotel Bristol, a book about incidents at Hotel Bristols around the world.
+The details have been laid out in 'Leon Trotsky and the Hotel Bristol That Never Was', chapter 9, in High Times at the Hotel Bristol, a book about incidents at Hotel Bristol around the world.